jondgoodwin/cone/PLAN.md

 is being built to close this gap.
 When this work is done, the compiler will:

-- Drop and free (or de-alias) variables at the end of their declared scope.
+- [DONE] Drop and free (or de-alias) variables at the end of their declared scope.
+- Initializers and finalizers (including struct/type literals)
 - Allow unique references to (conditionally) “escape” their current scope, thereby delaying when to drop and free/de-alias them.
-- Track when copies (aliases) are made of a reference
+- [DONE] Track when copies (aliases) are made of a reference
 - Ensure that lifetime-constrained borrowed references always outlive their containers.
 - Deactivate variable bindings as a result of “move” semantics or for the lifetime of their borrowed references.
 - Enforce reference (and variable) mutability and aliasing permissions